yousifabdelsalam/flutter-todo-app/README.md

 ## Description
 A Flutter-based ToDo App that helps users manage their daily tasks efficiently.
-It allows adding, organizing, editing, and deleting tasks while saving all data locally using SQLite.
+It allows adding, and deleting tasks while saving all data locally using SQLite.
 The app features smooth UI, dark/light modes, and smart task filtering (New, Done, Archived).
 Built following clean architecture and Bloc state management for a responsive, scalable experience.